mcguirecooper/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include a short video demonstrating the answers to these questions.\*\*\***

+Video here with paper prototype of touchscreen on refridge and a list of items above it that you can scroll through.
+The webcam is located on the side of the refridge, facing the counter in front of it.
+The user starts the device by hitting 'add items' and places an item on the counter.
+The device chimes a sound saying it recognized the object at something.
+Then the user hits the check mark or X and the item is added to the list.
+The user then places the item in the refridge.
+The user ends the interaction by hitting 'show list'.

 ### Part 2.

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

+Since I am using the Microsoft SWIN model and it is very large, I had to use my laptop to house the model and connect with the webcam instead of using the raspberry pi.
+The raspberry pi takes a magnitude longer to process the model when given an image, so for this demo I just used the processing power I had easiest access to.
+I also had trouble moving the model into this github repo so if you want to see the code, please just sent me a message on Slack.